Operadic Fibrations and Unary Operadic 2-categories: Unary operadic 2-categories

 commutes.
 We denote the triangle by $\Delta_{012}=[f_{12},f_{02},f_{01},\alpha_{012}]$, the square brackets indicate the commuting square. \item $(\N\D\B\V)_3$ is the set of quadruples $\sigma_{0123}=(\Delta_{123},\Delta_{023},\Delta_{013},\Delta_{012})$ of triangles, that is, a collection of maps in $\V$, such that the following cube commutes.
 The labeling of each edge is determined by its source and target.

 \end{itemize}

-Note that $\D\B\V$ has only one connected component $c_I$, since for any $x \in \V$ there is a map $x\xrightarrow{(x,\uu_x)}I$ into the monoidal unit $I$ of $\V$.
-Hence, the nerve $\N\D\B\V$ is indeed extended by the set $\pi_0(\N\D\B\V)= \{c_I\}\cong (\N\B\V)_0$.
-The maps $u$ and $\phi$ on $\N\D\B\V$ are: \begin{itemize} \item on connected components: $u_{c_I}=I$, \item on 0-simplices: $u_x= (x,\uu_x)$ and $\phi(x)=c_I$, \item on 1-simplices: $u_{(a_{01},f_{01})} = [f_{01},f_{01},\uu_{x_0},\uu_{x_1}]$ and $\phi(a_{01},f_{01}) = a_{01}$, \item on 2-simplices: $u_{\Delta_{012}}=(\Delta_{012}, u_{(a_{01},f_{01})},u_{(a_{02},f_{02})},u_{(a_{12},f_{12})})$ and $\phi(\Delta_{012}) = (a_{01},\alpha_{012})$, \item on 3-simplices: $\phi(\sigma_{0123})=\Delta_{012}$. \end{itemize} The 2-category $\D\B\V$ is a 2-categorical version of the Para-construction, mentioned in Example~\ref{example:O_M}, which might be of interest.
+Note that $\D\B\V$ has only one connected component $c_\1$, since for any $x \in \V$ there is a map $x\xrightarrow{(x,\uu_x)}\1$ into the monoidal unit $\1$ of $\V$.
+Hence, the nerve $\N\D\B\V$ is indeed extended by the set $\pi_0(\N\D\B\V)= \{c_\1\}\cong (\N\B\V)_0$.
+The maps $u$ and $\phi$ on $\N\D\B\V$ are: \begin{itemize} \item on connected components: $u_{c_\1}=\1$, \item on 0-simplices: $u_x= (x,\uu_x)$ and $\phi(x)=c_\1$, \item on 1-simplices: $u_{(a_{01},f_{01})} = [f_{01},f_{01},\uu_{x_0},\uu_{x_1}]$ and $\phi(a_{01},f_{01}) = a_{01}$, \item on 2-simplices: $u_{\Delta_{012}}=(\Delta_{012}, u_{(a_{01},f_{01})},u_{(a_{02},f_{02})},u_{(a_{12},f_{12})})$ and $\phi(\Delta_{012}) = (a_{01},\alpha_{012})$, \item on 3-simplices: $\phi(\sigma_{0123})=\Delta_{012}$. \end{itemize} The 2-category $\D\B\V$ is a 2-categorical version of the para-construction, mentioned in Example~\ref{example:O_M}, which might be of interest.
 For an ordinary monoid $M$ in $\Set$, viewed as a discrete monoidal category, $\N\D\B\M$ recovers the classical bar complex \hbox{$(\N\D\B M)_n=M^{\x n}$.} \end{example}

-\section{Operads of Unary Operadic 2-Categories}
+\section{Operads of unary operadic 2-categories}

-\lettrine{B}{efore} we introduce $\bO$-operads of an operadic 2-category $\bO$, we define 1-connected $\bO$-operads.
-That is, operads whose part $\tP_{u_c}$ over chosen local (lali-)terminal object $u_c$ contains only the identity operation $e_c$.
-The reason is, that 1-connected operads can be viewed as generalised presheaves and this conceptual approach leads naturally to operadic Grothendieck construction for categorical $\bO$-operads.
-We then distil an explicit definition which we use to describe operadic Grothendieck construction of a non-1-connected categorical $\bO$-operad.
+Before we introduce $\bO$-operads of an operadic 2-category $\bO$, we define their 1-connected variant.
+An operad $\tP$ is 1-connected if the part $\tP_{u_c}$ over chosen local (lali-)terminal object~$u_c$ contains only the identity operation $e_c$.
+The reason is, that 1-connected \hbox{$\bO$-operads} arise from the simplicial viewpoint naturally.
+We then distill an explicit definition of an operad and weaken the \hbox{1-connected} condition.